buildspace/buildspace-projects/Solana_Core/en/Core_1/Lesson_4_Build_An_Interaction_Script.md

 ```

 #### ⚙ Set up the client script
 The beauty of `create-solana-client` is that we can get started writing client code right away!
-Jump into `index.ts` and import our dependencies and add this `initializeKeypair` function:
+Jump into `index.ts` and import our dependencies:
 ```ts
 // We're adding these
 import * as Web3 from '@solana/web3.js';